One of the most explosive bull markets in history peaked in 2011, and then precious metals were brutally slammed.

 Alamos Gold, Inc. (NYSE: AGI)

 Alamos Gold's Mulatos mine has proven and probable reserves of 1.5 million ounces of gold and more than 3 million measured, indicated, and inferred.
-It's poised to contribute as much as 150,000 ounces in 2016.
+It contributed 154,000 ounces in 2016, up from 140,000 ounce in 2015.

-Beyond that, the Kirazli, Agi Dagi, and Camyurt projects are under development in Turkey.
+Beyond that, the Kirazli, Agi Dagi, and Camyurt pipeline projects are under development in Turkey.

 Pan American Silver Corp (NYSE: PAAS)

-Pan American Silver is the world’s largest primary silver miner.
+Pan American Silver is the second-largest primary silver miner in the world.
 It has a portfolio of quality assets throughout North and South America.

-It's similar to Alamos Gold in that it has a $2.35 billion market cap and has posted a 130% gain over the past six months.
-(Alamos is up 137% in that time.)
+It's similar to Alamos Gold in that it has a $2.35 billion market cap and has posted a 57% gain over the past year.
+(Alamos is up 23% in that time.)

 Most recently, Pan American reported a 5% increase in proven and probable silver reserves at La Colorada.
 The mine now holds approximately one-third of the company’s reserve book.
 La Colorada added 5.2 million ounces of silver to its proven and probable mineral reserves.
 And in 2016, exploration activities will focus on upgrading the approximately 23 million ounces of inferred silver resources.